Have you looked at your bank account recently and thought to yourself, “I really need to start saving more money,” but don’t know how?

 Virginia is a great place for you and any date and the best part of it is that these dates won’t wreck your wallet.

 Have we caught your attention yet?
 We hope so because Virginia is a great state to live in for many reasons and its low cost of living is one of the state’s best attributes.
+Let’s get ready to explore the cheapest places in Virginia.

 Looking to live in a cute foothills town?
 Check out Big Stone Gap.
 Maybe the mountains aren’t for you?
 No worries, because Martinsville and Danville are ready for you.